appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

-# Datasource Environments (beta)
+# Datasource Environments

 :::info
-The Datasource environments feature is only available on [Business Edition.](https://www.appsmith.com/pricing)
+The Datasource environments feature is in beta testing and available only on [Business Edition](https://www.appsmith.com/pricing).
+If you'd like to explore this feature, please get in [touch with us](https://discord.com/invite/rBTTVJp).
 :::

 This page explains multiple datasource environments, which allows developers to isolate their testing datasources from their production datasources.